ONLINE HELP

 Displaying the list of products

-We will create a window to list the different products.
+We will create a window to list different products.
 These products will be displayed in a "Looper" control.

 Creating the window

-2. In the wizard, select the "Standard" tab.
-In the "Phone" area, choose "Looper" and validate.
+4. In the "Phone" area, choose "Looper" and validate.

-3. The window creation wizard starts.
+5. The window creation wizard opens.

-4. Since our project contains multiple platforms (iOS and Android), the wizard prompts you to select the platform to be used to create the window.
+6. Since our project contains multiple platforms (iOS and Android), the wizard prompts you to select the platform to be used to create the window.
 We recommend that you select the platform with the lowest resolution (in this case, "Generic iPhone").

 Window creation wizard

-Go to the next step of the wizard.
+Proceed to the next step of the wizard.

-5. The wizard prompts you to choose the data source associated with the window.
+7. The wizard prompts you to choose the data source associated with the window.
 In our case, it will be the "Product" data file:

 • The "Data files" option is selected by default.